processing/p5.js/contributor_docs/README.md

 # Development Process

-We node the development process can be a little tricky at first.
+We know the development process can be a little tricky at first.
 You're not alone, it's confusing for everyone at the beginning.
 The steps below walk you through the setup process.
 If you have questions, you can ask on the [forum](https://discourse.processing.org/c/p5js) or post an [issue](https://github.com/processing/p5.js/issues) that describes the place you are stuck, and we'll do our best to help.

 This process is also covered [in a video by The Coding Train.](https://youtu.be/Rr3vLyP1Ods) :train::rainbow: